 - zipline into a natural splash pool anyone?!

-- ~15% higher cost thus negotiations could be problematic without adequate acquisition pledges, yet there's possibility of deferred payment or coverage with new cohousing
+- higher price thus negotiations could be problematic without adequate acquisition pledges, yet there's possibility of deferred payment or coverage with new cohousing

 - the town's suburbs are a bit ugly, yet partly hidden by the valley and there's greenery all around, thus a very good balance of proximity to town and nature